JDASoftwareGroup/jdatech.github.io/_posts/2023-09-13-text-embedding-and-cosine-similarity.markdown

 ## Introduction

 Computational processing of natural languages has always been a difficult task for computers and programmers alike.
 A given concept has many representations in written text and a given written text can have many different interpretations.
 In addition, spelling, grammar, and punctuation are not consistent from person to person.
-Add in metaphors, sarcasm, tone, dialects, jargon, etc. all compound the problem.
+Add in metaphors, sarcasm, tone, dialects, jargon, etc. and all compound the problem.
 The numerous difficulties have created a situation where, until recently, computers have been very poor at working in natural language.
 Recall the desperation you feel to break out of a company's chatbot or voice-activated question-answering systems to get to a human being.

 One specific problem that, if solved, would have many real-world applications, is the following: If we could confidently determine if two texts have the same conceptual meaning, regardless of the wording that is used, this could have a big impact on search engines.
 If we could also determine if text had similar or opposite meanings that would strengthen search capabilities even further.